University of Oregon: Push for independence

 In 2010, the newly installed UO president, Richard Lariviere, proposed establishing a new governance and funding model for UO.
 The New Partnership, as it became known, sought to establish an independent board and large endowment to fund the university into the future.
 Funding had become too low and unpredictable for UO officials, and the new model would provide the university with a consistent stream of funding and the legal freedom to borrow money for large capital projects.
 Lariviere's proposal called for $800 million in state bonds and "an equal amount" of private gifts.
 The new funds would provide a large boost to UO's then modest endowment.

 In a 2010 interview, UO booster Phil Knight discussed the New Partnership.
 Knight explained that Lariviere's plan would allow UO greater control and possibly allow it to set its own tuition for in-state students.

-Ultimately, the New Partnership failed.
-Lariviere was fired in late-2011.
-Neither the governance proposal or funding model was established during his presidency.

 On March 31, 2012, a Political Action Committee called Oregonians For Higher Education Excellence was formed by Columbia Sportswear CEO Tim Boyle.
 As of May 23, 2012, the organization has raised over $320,000.
 Notable contributors to the PAC include, Phil Knight, Patrick Kilkenny, and Tim Boyle.
 According to Boyle, the PAC's stated goal was to help facilitate an increase in autonomy at the University of Oregon.

 In reaction to a growing movement to establish an independent university board, the Oregon Legislature in 2013 passed SB 270, requiring local governing boards for the state's three largest institutions.
-Effective July 1, 2014, the University of Oregon became an independent public body governed by the Board of Trustees of the University of Oregon.
-Proponents of local governing boards believe an independent board will give the university more autonomy, and free it from relying on inadequate state funding.
+In 2014, the University of Oregon became an independent public body governed by the Board of Trustees of the University of Oregon.
+Proponents of local governing boards claimed that an independent board would give the university more autonomy and free it from inadequate state funding.
+This change of the board structure that eventually allowed the University of Oregon to leave the Pac12 and move to the Big10 without consideration for other state-funded universities in the state, i.e. Oregon State.

-On August 6, 2014, Michael R. Gottfredson resigned as president.
-In the summer of 2014, former UO president Robert Berdahl told the president of the university's board of trustees he believes UO risks losing its membership in the Association of American Universities.
-To address this growing concern, UO began preparing several initiatives which include a cluster-hire and a capital campaign.

-On April 14, 2015, it was announced that Michael H. Schill would become the next president of the university.
-This was the board's first major move since the previous president resigned.
 Michael H. Schill became the university's president in the summer of 2015.
 In June 2015, UO's endowment surpassed the $700 million mark.

-On August 11, 2022, it was announced that Michael H. Schill was leaving the university to become president at Northwestern University.
+In 2022, Schill became president at Northwestern University.
+Karl Scholz has been president since July 1, 2023.

-On August 16, 2022, the Board of Trustees of the University of Oregon voted unanimously to appoint Provost and Senior Vice President Patrick Phillips as interim president of the university during a special board meeting.